galaxyproject/training-material/topics/additional-analyses/tutorials/apollo-upload-existing/tutorial.md

 # Preparing Genome for Annotation in Apollo

 You have successfully uploaded a genome into Galaxy.
-The next step is creating an organism for annotation editing in Apollo To do this, you will need to import and run a workflow called “Load GenBank (.gb, .gbk) into Apollo.”
+The next step is creating an organism for annotation editing in Apollo.
+To do this, you will need to import and run a workflow called “Load GenBank (.gb, .gbk) into Apollo.”

 1. At the top of the Galaxy page, click on the “Shared Data” drop-down menu.
 Select “workflows,” and you will be brought to a new page containing workflows that execute different functions within Galaxy.